MarcoPrins/cv/newfile.md

 * Physics `114`
 * Music Technology `114`

-I'd like to continue studying through UNISA some time.
-But after I dropped out (because of financial reasons) my career has gone pretty well without having the degree, so maybe I won't finish.
-Or maybe I will.
-Because $$ became $$$.
-Who knows.
-All depends on that salary hey ;)
+I dropped out because of financial reasons.
+I'd like to continue studying through UNISA some time